fabric-testbed/fabric-prometheus/ansible/node_exporter/README.md

 ## Run Playbook
 Run the playbook using `ansible-playbook -i hosts node_exporter_self_signed_cert_playbook.yml` Add `--check` to run without actually making changes on remote host.
+Add `--ask-pass` if password needed to login to node.
+Add `--ask-become-pass` if sudo password needed on node.